ullbergm/startpunkt/README.md

 The original setup of this repository is by [Magnus Ullberg](https://github.com/ullbergm).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/ullbergm/startpage/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/ullbergm/startpunkt/contributors).

 ## Security

-Startpage follows good practices of security, but 100% security cannot be assured.
+Startpunkt follows good practices of security, but 100% security cannot be assured.
-Startpage is provided **"as is"** without any **warranty**.
+Startpunkt is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._